 - Creeping juniper

 - Ornamental grasses (like maiden grass or pampas grass)

 Plant them haphazardly in keeping with a traditional looking seaside.

-Bone fide seaside gardeners must deal with wind, salt spray and sandy soil; however, those not living near the coast don’t have to, making it much easier to create a lovely seaside garden.
+Bonafide seaside gardeners must deal with wind, salt spray, and sandy soil; however, those not living near the coast don’t have to, making it much easier to create a lovely seaside garden.
 On the other hand, they won’t have the lulling view of the ocean to wake up to each day.
 Nonetheless, we must all make the best out of a given situation.
-So whether living along the coast or just dreaming of the beach, with careful planning and creativity, seaside gardening can be rewarding anywhere.
+So, whether living along the coast or just dreaming of the beach, with careful planning and creativity, seaside gardening can be rewarding anywhere.